shivangidas/movie/README.md

 <li>match-sorter</li>
 <li>react-toggle</li>

-In budget filter, the filering is based on the value/money (>= search value).
+In the budget filter, the filtering is based on the value/money (>= search value).
-In others, we're trying to match substring.
+In others, we're trying to match the substring.

 Two themes have been provided for accessibility.

-### Please run https://cors-anywhere.herokuapp.com/ before starting app, since proxy has been used to bypass CORS from the client side.
+### Please run https://cors-anywhere.herokuapp.com/ before starting the app, since proxy has been used to bypass CORS from the client side.

 ## Available Scripts